 Appointments & Access to Health Center

-Students need to bring their USC ID to their appointment each time they are seen.
-It’s preferred that they make an appointment ahead of time.
+Students need to bring their USC ID to their appointment each time they are seen at the health center.
+It’s preferred that the student makes an appointment ahead of time.
 Students can schedule appointments by calling (213) 740-9355 during business hours, or by going to usc.edu/myshr, their online student health portal.
+Parents are not able to make appointments for their student.
+Students must call to make their own appointments.

 Students who are taking 6 or more units each semester are automatically charged the mandatory Student Health Fee, which gives them access to the health center services.
 Health insurance is also mandatory for the student to have in case of an emergency or a referral to a specialist off campus.
 The health center doesn’t bill health insurance.